jatindalal/hazard-electronics/README.md

 # Hazard Electronics

-This is a website created with wordpress and deployed using docker.
+This is a website created with wordpress and deployable using docker.